Parenting a defiant ODD child or teen could be your hardest job ever.

 Don’t jump to conclusions that demonize the child.
 I often hear parents say: “Why does he keep doing this?, or, “Why doesn’t she stop after I’ve told her not to, over and over again.”
 Then they answer their own questions: “It’s because he always wants his way,” or, “She’s doing this to get back at me.”
 As they tell their story, I hear them taking things personally: “He does this just to make me mad;” “She manipulates the situation because she wants more (something) and I won’t give it to her.”

 Good luck with your defiant ODD child.
+Hang in there.
 I WISH YOU THE BEST!